The Eukaryotic Linear Motif resource for

 o Abstract

-Integrins are metazoan-specific receptors not present in fungi or viridiplantae.
-All human cells express one or more of the 24 types of dimeric integrins spanning the plasma membrane (Barczyk,2009), which mediate signals between the intracellular space, and neighbouring cells or the extracellular matrix (Takada,2007; Campbell,2011; Hynes,2002).
+Integrins are metazoan-specific receptors not present in the other crown group eukaryotes fungi or viridiplantae.
+All human cells express one or more of the 24 types of dimeric integrins spanning the plasma membrane [Barczyk,2009], which mediate signals between the intracellular space, and neighbouring cells or the extracellular matrix [Takada,2007; Campbell,2011; Hynes,2002].
 The presence and ratio of various integrins reflect the cell’s function.
-Eight of the 24 human integrins, which resemble the evolutionarily most ancient metazoan integrins, can recognize RGD and RGD-like sequence patterns in their ligands: components of the extracellular matrix (ECM), cell surface proteins of cells or other extracellular signalling proteins.
-These interactions are central to regulating tissue integrity and tissue boundary formation (Julich,2015), blood clotting (Hook,2017), angiogenesis (Atkinson,2014) and bone formation (Marie,2014), and regulating nutrient absorption through gastrointestinal motility (Khalifeh-Soltani,2016), amongst other functions.
+Eight of the human integrins (αvβ1, αvβ3, αvβ5, αvβ6, αvβ8, α5β1, α8β1 and αIIbβ3), which resemble the evolutionarily most ancient metazoan integrins, can recognize RGD and RGD-like sequence patterns in their ligands [D'Souza,1991]: components of the extracellular matrix (ECM), cell surface proteins of cells or other extracellular signaling proteins.
+These interactions are central to regulating tissue integrity and tissue boundary formation [Julich,2015], blood clotting [Hook,2017], angiogenesis [Atkinson,2014] and bone formation [Marie,2014], and regulating nutrient absorption through gastrointestinal motility [Khalifeh-Soltani,2016], amongst other functions.

 - Second, the Arg residue in RGD can be replaced with other residues, most notably Lys, and it can also have a variable position taking advantage of the different side chain length of Lys compared to Arg.
 Since the interactions formed by Asp itself can be sufficient for biologically relevant binding, the positive charge of RGD can even be omitted in some functional motif instances.